department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/facility-status/conversation-guide.md

 ## Post-Task Interview - 5 minutes

-- Do you think these statuses we've created would work for visiting a cemetary?
+- Let's say you are vising a ceremony, do you think these statuses we've created would work for alerting you about what's happening at a cemetary?
 What might be different about that situation?
 - Any questions for me?

 ## Thank-You and Closing - 2 minutes